Expect the Unexpected: How to Rethink Your Supply Chain

 Join us for our February 18 webinar that presents a deep dive into the data from this survey, as well as an exploration into how building an agile supply chain can solve the challenges many procurement organizations are facing today.

 This live ‘fireside chat’ features Janelle Orozco, Chief Procurement Officer at Diageo, Chris Sawchuk, Principal & Global Procurement Advisory Practice Leader at The Hackett Group, and John Callan, Senior Director of Product Marketing at Coupa.

 Why You Can't Afford a 'Moment in Time' Approach to Your Supply Chain

-The survey’s resulting report — CPO Survey: Rethinking Risk And Opportunity In The Supply Chain — offers a glimpse into what 200 procurement leaders are thinking in the wake of everything that transpired over the past year, along with candid insights from leaders across the globe exploring the how, what, and the why of rethinking supply chains for the decade ahead.
+The survey’s resulting report — CPO Survey: Rethinking Risk And Opportunity In The Supply Chain — offers a glimpse into what 200 procurement leaders are thinking in the wake of everything that transpired over the past year, along with candid insights from leaders across the globe exploring the how, what, and the why of rethinking supply chain planning for the decade ahead.
 Some key insights from the report discussed in the webinar include: